parrt/cs601/projects/doublekey.md

 A continuous integration build server will run your program by cloning your repo, building it, and running some unit tests like this:

 ```
-java -cp .:map.jar TerencesTestRig
+$ java -cp .:yourcode TerencesTestRig
 ```

-It will launch my ```TerencesTestRig.main()`` method and I will check the results.
+Where ``yourcode`` is a jar or directory that I build from your source.
+That invocation will launch my ``TerencesTestRig.main()`` method and I will check the results.

 Here's an example of how to use the new map interface:

 ```
+import cs601.collections.*;
+...
 DoubleKeyMap<String,Integer,Double> m =
     new DoubleKeyHashMap<String, Integer, Double>();
 m.put("hi",32,99.2);